codeporting-translator/Docs/en/translator/cs2cpp/documentation/user-guide/cpp-attributes/reference.md

 ## NUnit attributes ##

-This section enlists supported attributes from NUnit framework.
-For more information on how to use these methods, please refer to NUnit manual.
+This section lists supported attributes from the NUnit framework.
+For more information on how to use these attributes, please refer to the NUnit manual.

 The below example shows usage of some NUnit attributes supported by CodePorting.Translator from C# to C++.